tcapelle/tcapelle.github.io/_pages/about.md

 permalink: /about/
 ---

 Hello!
 I am Thomas Capelle, Machine Learning engineer at [Weights and Biases](http://wandb.com) working on the Growth Team.
 I am responsible of keeping the [wandb/examples](http://github.com/wandb/examples) repository live and up to date.
 I also build content on ML-OPS, application of `wandb` to industry and fun deep learning in general.
-Previously I was using depp learning to solve short term forecasting for solar energy at [Steady Sun](http://steadysun.fr).
+Previously I was using deep learning to solve short term forecasting for solar energy at [Steady Sun](http://steadysun.fr).
 I have a background in Urban Planning, Combinatorial Optimization, Transportation Economics and Applied Math.